 Other Table Wares and Miscellany

-Inevitably there were items which had very specific uses and which cannot be readily placed in to any of the other existing categories which we have already explored.
-As a collective, though, these pieces constitute their own class of tableware – the diverse items which filled every last conceivable niche in the hodgepodge of Georgian dining miscellany.
+As the desire for more esoteric and unusual items grew, pieces entered common usage which cannot be readily placed in to any of the other existing categories which we have already explored.
+As a collective, though, these oddities and curiosities constitute their own class of tableware – the diverse items which filled every last conceivable niche in the hodgepodge of Georgian dining miscellany.